Meteorological events that happened on February 28th:

 Showers and thunderstorms over the Southern Plains Region capped a record wet February for parts of Oklahoma.
 Totals for the month ranged up to 9.11 inches at McCurtain, with 4.63 inches reported at Oklahoma City.
 Snow and sleet fell across northern Oklahoma, with 4 inches reported at Freedom and Jefferson.
 Snow also spread across southern Kansas into Missouri and Arkansas, with 6 inches reported at Harrison, AR.
 In Alaska, February temperatures at Nome averaged 21 degrees below normal, ranging from -38° to 29° during the month.

 In California, a series of storms that started on 2.27 and ended on 3.1 produced three to six inches of rainfall at lower elevations, with 11 to 14 inches of precipitation in the mountains.
 4.45 inches of precipitation fell on this day in Idyllwild, the greatest daily amount on record for February.
 2.42 inches fell in Borrego Springs, the greatest daily amount on record for February and the third greatest daily amount on record.
 Two died and six were injured.
 Hazards included urban flooding, mudslides, and road washouts.
 Flood waters were five feet deep at Desert Hot Springs.
 Two to three feet of snow were dumped on the Big Bear area and up to two feet fell elsewhere in the mountains.
 Highways were closed.
-A tornado hit Tustin on this day.
+The town of Tustin reported a tornado on this day.

-A storm that started on 2.25 and ended on 2.28 produced 0.5 to 1.5 inches of rainfall in coastal areas.
+A storm that started on the 25th and ended on this date produced 0.5 to 1.5 inches of rainfall in coastal areas.
 Snowfall of ten inches was recorded at Idyllwild, two inches in Yucaipa and even a dusting in Hemet and Corona.
 One to two feet of snow fell in the higher mountains and up to six inches fell in the high desert.

 A snowstorm in the southwest produced a foot and a half of snow at Flagstaff, AZ.
 An 80 mile stretch of Interstate 17 outside Flagstaff was closed for a period of time.
 In Ely, NV, the mercury fell to -9°, a record for the date.